Should Europe pay Manila for luring away Filipino nurses? – DW – 08/10/2023

 "We want it to be a progressive kind of fund wherein it's like, let their social conscience dictate," she recently told local media.

-Luc Veron, the EU ambassador to the Philippines, wouldn't comment and suggested this is an issue for member states.
+Luc Veron, the EU ambassador to the Philippines, wouldn't comment on the idea and suggested this is an issue for individual member states.

 But the timing might prove auspicious.
-The EU and the Philippines are currently negotiating a free trade agreement and the talks were buoyed by European Commission President Ursula von der Leyen visiting Manila and meeting President Ferdinand Marcos Jr last week.
+The EU and the Philippines are currently negotiating a free trade agreement and the talks were buoyed last week by European Commission President Ursula von der Leyen's visit to Manila and meeting with President Ferdinand Marcos Jr.

-With ties between Brussels and Manila on the upswing, it is likely that more EU money would find its way to the country, even if no formal agreement on nurses is reached.
-A European diplomatic source pointed out that several European countries, including Germany, already provide funding and assistance to Philippine healthcare educational services, and are willing to do more to help.
+With ties between Brussels and Manila on the upswing, it's likely that more EU money will find its way to the Philippines, even if no formal agreement on nurses is reached.
+A European diplomatic source pointed out that several European countries, including Germany, already provide funding and assistance to Philippine health care educational services, and are willing to do more to help.

 Edited by: Darko Janjevic